Public Governance & Civil Society

 Civil Society & the Regulatory State

 Civil Society Engagement in the regulatory state has become an increasingly relevant phenomenon over the past decades.
 On the one hand, civil society engagement is salient because it can tilt regulatory decision-making away from the public interest to only address narrow and specialized interests.
 And in doing so result in regulatory capture.
 On the other hand, civil society engagement is often considered a vital element of responsive regulation.
 Two research projects (2-Capture; funded by NWO Vidi 2016-2022) and (Reconnect; funded by NWO Norface scheme (2020-2023) were designed to uncover multiple dimensions of civil society engagement in the regulatory state.
 Together, these projects offer more comprehensive insights into civil society engagement in the regulatory state.
+Click on this interactive PDF for a comprehensive overview of the work of the 2-Capture team; a unique team science experience.

 If Civil Society, a wide variety of societal organizations ranging from firms, business associations, to NGOs and (ad hoc) citizen groups, is to perform as a legitimate complement to representative democracy, it should function as a linking pin between public governance, their constituents and individual citizens.
 A major part of the Public Governance & Civil Society research programme therefore involves the study of organizational dynamics of civil society ( i.e. the mobilization, organization, and political influence of civil society).
 Much research within this theme takes place via (inter)national collaboration.
 See for more information: the Comparative Interest Group Survey and INTEREURO website.